utdata/icj-class/static-apps/static-02-layouts.md

 </div>
 ```

-Now that we have the partial built, we can add it to the `base.njk` file right after the nav:
+Now that we have the partial built, we can add it to the `base.njk` on a new line after the nav include:

 ```html
 {% include "_partials/jumbotron.njk" %}